-Before joining the ACWL, Ms Yanguas Acosta was a China Programme Intern at the Accessions Division of the WTO, where she worked as Co-Secretary of several Working Parties and contributed to the development of the Post-Accessions Best Practices.
+Before joining the ACWL, Ms Yanguas was a China Programme Intern at the Accessions Division of the WTO, where she worked as Co-Secretary of several Working Parties leading to the accession of different countries to the WTO and contributed to the development of the Post-Accessions Best Practices.

 In 2014, she was selected to join the Premium Honours Programme for Excellent Master Law Students in Commercial Mediation at Maastricht University.
 In 2013, she was involved in the preparation of academic conferences at the Institute for Direct Democracy of the University of Dresden (DISUD).
 In 2012, she interned at the Colombian Embassy in Berlin, where she participated in Human Rights accountability programmes.
 As part of her duties, she also provided legal counsel on Cooperation Agreements between Colombian and German cities and organizations.

-Ms Yanguas Acosta, a national of both Colombia and Brazil, holds an LL.M. degree in International Trade and Investment Law (cum laude) from Maastricht University and an LL.B. in Law in Context with a specialisation in International Law from the Technische Universität Dresden.
-She is fluent in Spanish, English, German, and Italian and has an advanced understanding of Portuguese.
+Ms Yanguas, a national of both Colombia and Brazil, holds an LL.M. degree in International Trade and Investment Law (cum laude) from Maastricht University and an LL.B. in Law in Context with a specialisation in International Law from the Technische Universität Dresden.
+She is fluent in Spanish, English, German, Italian and Portuguese and has a good understanding of French.

 Ms Yanguas Acosta’s publications include:

 - “China – Cellulose Pulp: China’s Quest to Satisfy WTO Panels and the Appellate Body (2018), European University Institute, Robert Schuman Centre for Advanced Studies 2018/59, in collaboration with Kara Reynolds.